aungsias/Forays/WIP[Capstone]/README.md

 }{\text{Risk Parity Target}}\Bigl)^2$$

 Where $\sigma_{i,p}$ is the marginal contribution of asset $i$ to the portfolio risk, and the Risk Parity Target is $\frac{1}{n}$.

+## Results

+### Model Performance
+Over the course of the biannual recalibrations, different models emerged as the preferred choice for sector selection.

+- **Elastic Net**: Emerged as the most frequently selected model, chosen 13 times.
+It achieved an average Over-Under Error (OUE) of 0.092, indicating the best relative performance across diverse market phases.
+- **ARIMAX**: Followed Elastic Net in preference, being selected 5 times.
+Despite fewer selections, it maintained a competitive average OUE of 0.101, confirming its efficacy in certain market conditions.
+- **Extreme Gradient Boosting (XGB)**: Chosen on 3 occasions, it posted an average OUE of 0.098.
+While less frequently chosen, its performance metrics indicate that it's a viable alternative under specific circumstances.
+- **Random Forest**: Also chosen on 3 occasions and achieved an average OUE of 0.093, underscoring its potential utility as part of the ensemble.

+### Sector Selection

+The biannual model recalibration also provides insights into sector preferences over time:

+- Energy: 9 occurrences
+- Information Technology: 5 occurrences
+- Materials: 4 occurrences
+- Consumer Discretionary: 3 occurrences
+- Real Estate: 3 occurrences
+- Health Care: 3 occurrences
+- Financials: 2 occurrences
+- Utilities: 2 occurrences
+- Communication Services: 1 occurrence

+#### Sequential Sector Selection
+It's noteworthy that once a sector is chosen, there's a proclivity for it to be selected in the subsequent recalibration cycle.
+For instance, "Energy" was consecutively chosen multiple times, especially from 2021 through 2023.
+This could suggest the model's ability to identify and capitalize on enduring trends within particular sectors, enhancing the investment strategy's temporal consistency.